MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-industry-news.md

 ## What your users will see

-Signed-in users can that come to the Bing homepage will see your industry news feed under the personalized info from your organization.

-Signed-in users can that come to the Bing homepage will see your industry news feed under the personalized info from your organization.
+Signed-in users that come to the Bing homepage will see your industry news feed under the personalized info from your organization.

 :::image type="content" source="../../media/manage-industry-news-2.jpg" alt-text="Screenshot of image carousel with industry news from the web":::